-At Children’s National, Dr. Summar leads the Division of Genetics and Metabolism, currently the largest clinical division in the world seeing over 8,000 patients a year with rare diseases.
-Dr. Summar’s laboratory works on both devices and treatments for patients with genetic diseases, while transferring knowledge from rare diseases to support advancements in mainstream medicine.
+At Children’s National, Dr. Summar leads the Division of Genetics and Metabolism, currently the largest clinical division in the world, seeing over 8,000 patients a year with rare diseases.
+Dr. Summar’s laboratory works on both devices and treatments for patients with genetic diseases while transferring knowledge from rare diseases to support advancements in mainstream medicine.

 His work has resulted in new drugs in FDA trials for patients with congenital heart disease and premature birth.
 Dr. Summar holds more than 60 patents and has published more than 160 peer-reviewed research studies.